 Plan your day

-There’s no point researching the company to within an inch of your life if you manage to get lost on the way to an interview.
+There’s no point researching the company within an inch of your life if you manage to get lost on the way to an interview.
 Plan your route, and time it so that you arrive with plenty of time to spare in case of travel delays.
-It’s far better to stroll round the block a few times to kill time than to rush into the building late, breathless and sweaty.
+It’s far better to stroll around the block a few times to kill time than to rush into the building late, breathless and sweaty.
+Getting there early leaves a good impression and gives you time to collect your nerves before the interview.

 Rehearse

 You might look a little strange, but why not talk through your CV in front of a mirror?
 Interviewers nearly always ask candidates to talk them through their CV and their previous jobs, so what’s wrong with practising?
 Get it nice and concise without rushing.
-Just be careful not to end up being too over-rehearsed, and delivering it by heart in a monotone.
+Just be careful not to end up being too over-rehearsed.

 Prepare the right questions

 At the end of the interview, the interviewer will always ask if you have any questions.
 Rather than panicking and asking about money, why not prepare a couple of questions?
 Maybe you’re curious about something you saw on your site, or you just want to know what an average day in the office might be?
-Or maybe you want to know what their pain-points are at the moment, and what you’d be expected to work on?
+Or maybe you want to know what their pain points are at the moment, or what you’d be expected to work on?

-It also goes without saying that when you go into an interview prepared, you’re also going in confident.
-And that can’t hurt either.
+It also goes without saying that when you enter an interview prepared, you’re also more confident and it alleviates some of the stress, as you’re more prepared.
+And that can’t hurt!